asyml/texar/examples/bert/README.md

 ### Train and Evaluate

 To train the classifier and evaluate on the dev set, run the following cmd.
 The training updates the classification layer and fine-tunes the pre-trained BERT parameters.
-Notice that only the training are distributed among multiple GPUs, and the evaluation and test phrase are only executed on one single GPU.
+Notice that only the training is distributed among multiple GPUs, and the evaluation and test phrase are only executed on one single GPU.
 ```
 mpirun -np 2 \
     -H  localhost:2\